-It reflects how a company is converting invested dollars into value.
-A cash conversion score of .25, for example, is considered “good” and shows a company that turns a dollar invested into a 25 cents of recurring revenue.
+Simply put, CCC reflects how well a company is converting invested dollars into value.
+A cash conversion score of .25, for example, is considered “good” and shows a company that turns a dollar invested into 25 cents of recurring revenue.
 That is a healthy company that has a scalable model.

 Improve Cash Flow Management

-By automating this, you’re using fewer resources and increasing cash flow, which means businesses are able to be much more flexible in their decision making.
+With accounts receivable automation, you’re using fewer resources and increasing cash flow, which means businesses are able to be much more flexible in their decision-making.

 Adjust Accounts Payable Periods

 Of course, any business is spending as well as receiving payments.
 By optimizing the length of accounts payable outstanding, you’re giving yourself additional time to receive payments, increasing flexibility, and shortening the cash conversion cycle.
 By delaying your payables - even a few days - you’re maximizing the value of each dollar of your cash flow.
 This applies to any business model.
 The easiest way to do this is by lengthening the time accounts payable are outstanding - and the easiest way to do this is through an automated A/R solution.
 By setting up bill payments on a longer cadence - say 45 instead of 30 days - you’re giving your cash conversion more room to breathe.